 People are encouraged to show support by posting a video, picture or an uplifting message on their Instagram, Twitter, Facebook and LinkedIn channels using the hashtag #TeamLA and be sure to tag @UCLAHealth in your post.
 Help us spread news of this unique opportunity to fight this virus, as a team.

-A cross-disciplinary team of student, faculty, and staff volunteers have united to address the need for more PPE by designing and creating protective face shields.
-These volunteers have already delivered 1,550 shields to Ronald Reagan UCLA Medical Center, with more on the way.
-They are also working to get a design approved for mass production.
+In the spring, a cross-disciplinary team of student, faculty, and staff volunteers united to address the need for more PPE by designing and creating protective face shields.
+These volunteers delivered much-needed shields to Ronald Reagan UCLA Medical Center.
+Read more about the self-organizing student volunteers and the engineering collaborators.

 Neha Akkad, fourth year medical student